oroinc/documentation/commerce/user_guide/products/products/new_arrivals.rst

 Set Up New Arrivals
 -------------------

 To promote new arrivals on the store homepage, you can set up and control the products included in the **New Arrivals** block.
-This can be done on three levels - globall, per organization and per website.
+This can be done on three levels: globally, per organization and per website.

 Set Up New Arrivals Globally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~